carloslfu/make-your-own-js-runtime/README.md

 # Make your own JavaScript Runtime with Deno Runtime

-Proof of concept of creating a JavaScript runtime with Rust by using the Deno Runtime crate.
+Examples of how to create a JavaScript runtime using the Deno Runtime.
 Useful for embedding and customizing Deno's runtime in your Rust application or creating a custom JavaScript runtime based on Deno's runtime.
+Deno Runtime has a permission model and architecture that makes it a great sandbox and you can write custom extensions and tap into their permissions.
 This repo showcases:
-- Importing from https sources like esm.sh and handling TypeScript files
+- Writing a custom extension
 - Handling permissions with custom prompter
-- Writing extensions
+- Importing from https sources like esm.sh and handling TypeScript files

 The `all_the_things.ts` file is a good one showcasing all three features: importing from https sources, handling permissions, and using extensions.
 You can find the implementation of everything in the `src/` directory:
 - `main.rs` is the Rust code that bootstraps the runtime, defines the extension and handles the permissions.